tmtsoftware/csw/docs/src/main/services/event.md

 In above example, `eventHandler` is the actorRef which accepts events.
 If you need to mutate state on receiving each event, then it is recommended to use this API.
 To use this API, you have to create an actor which takes event and then you can safely keep mutable state inside this actor.

-The subscription api shown above receives events as soon as they are published.
-However, other apis also support `interval` and `Subscription Mode` which help in controlling the rate of events received.
+The subscription API shown above receives events as soon as they are published.
+However, other APIs also support `interval` and `Subscription Mode` which help in controlling the rate of events received.
 This can cater multiple use cases for instance slow subscribers can receive events at their own speed rather than being overloaded with events to catch up with the publisher's speed.

 There are two types of Subscription modes: